 Definition and calculation of tax basis capital accounts.
 In the FAQs, the IRS explains that "[a] partner's tax basis capital account (sometimes referred to simply as 'tax capital') represents its equity as calculated using tax principles, not based on GAAP, § 704(b), or other principles."
 The FAQs provide guidance on the calculation of a partner's tax basis capital account.
 A partner's tax basis capital account is increased by the amount of money and the adjusted basis of any property contributed by the partner to the partnership (less any liabilities assumed by the partnership or to which the property is subject) and is decreased by the amount of money and the adjusted basis of any property distributed by the partnership to the partner (less any liabilities assumed by the partner or to which the property is subject).
-The partner's tax basis capital account is increased by certain items, such as the partner's distributive share of partnership income and gain, and is decreased by certain items, such as the partner's distributive share of partnership losses and deductions.
+The partner's tax basis capital account is increased by certain items, such as the partner's distributive share of partnership losses and deductions.
 The FAQs make clear that a partner's tax basis capital account is not the same as a partner's basis in the partnership interest (outside basis) because outside basis includes the partner's share of partnership liabilities, whereas a partner's tax basis capital account does not.